It’s boom or bust in a very brief sales window.

 Whether your brand is dropping an exclusive new product or running a promotion during one of the year’s biggest shopping events, like Black Friday Cyber Monday (BFCM), many of these transactions will happen in flash sales.

-- Examples of successful flash sales
+- Are flash sales worth it?

-- How to run a flash sale
+- How to run flash sale

-- Reasons why flash sales fail (and how to avoid them)
+- Reasons why flash sales fail

-- Best practices and tips for flash sales
+- Best practices for flash sales

 Flash sales require some preparation if you’re expecting a big increase in your checkouts.
 The exclusivity and urgency tap into shoppers’ FOMO, which encourages impulse buying.